DaneSirois/session-socket/README.md

 It is the shorthand way of calling `session.connections.get()`.

-Add any additional properties you wish to set to the object returned by this method.
+Add any additional properties you wish to set on the user to the object returned by this method.

 - This method takes 1 parameter.